evalgpt/evalgpt/README.md

 ## Known Issues

-* Some language interpreters behave differently launching code; if you eval code and expect a prompt to be shown assume its being shown and enter a value.
-Investigating way to consistently handle tty io
+* Some language interpreters behave differently launching code and running code output may be duplicated or missing.
+If you eval code and expect a prompt to be shown assume its being shown and enter a value.
+Investigating way to consistently handle tty io.

 ## Examples